Posting Workers to EU

 Under Regulation 883/2004, the worker must pay contributions as determined by the country where the work is performed.

-However, by providing the A1 certificate stating that payments are being made in the country of origin, there is no need to pay contributions in the host country.
+However, there is no need to pay contributions in the Host country, if the A1 certificate stating that payments are being made in the country of origin is provided.

 A&P can support you in the application for the A1 Certificate ex Art 13, valid for more than one EU Member State.